TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 It was noted that there would be advantages to having sparseness detection built into ADMB as it is with TMB.

-The topic of model selection approaches (e.g. Cross validation methods, Conditional AIC, 1 step predict) was raised and it was noted that in the directory: adcomp/tmb_examples/validation an example exists.
+The topic of model selection approaches (e.g. Cross validation methods, Conditional AIC, 1 step predict) was raised and it was noted that in the directory (see existing [example](https://github.com/kaskr/adcomp/tree/master/tmb_examples/validation).

-A sub-group endeavored torun cppad_mixed, using cppad without the TMB layer while another group led by Anders developed a simple script to show that TMB can be used for non-R folks.
+A sub-group endeavored to run cppad_mixed, using cppad without the TMB layer while another group led by Anders developed a simple script to show that TMB can be used for non-R folks.

 <a name="accomplishments"/>